 Eleven Principles of Effective Character Education

 We look for a wide variety of practices that successfully promote character education among youth.
 These practices cover many different areas and activities including unique service learning projects, academic practices, new anti-bullying practices, character assemblies, innovative buddy programs and many others.
 We do not recognize entire school-wide character education programs, practices emphasizing extrinsic rewards or the singling out of students for recognition for good behavior, or copyrighted, trademarked, or patented programs.

 practices that have been created and implemented by you and may be replicated by others.

-Applicants are encouraged to read samples of the past promising practice honorees listed below or review nationally recognized promising practices on CEP’s
+Applicants are encouraged to read samples of the past promising practice honorees listed below or review nationally recognized promising practices on Character.org’s

-If you wish to be considered for a national Promising Practice award, you must apply online to CEP by going to their website,
+If you wish to be considered for a national Promising Practices award, a separate application is required.

 If you have questions, please contact Barb Bergseth at

 : Provide enough detail in the narrative responses for evaluators to judge the effectiveness of the practice.